ITADN-Lab/PPO-ESD/README.md

 # PPO-ESD
 PPO-ESD
 This project is the source code of paper "Optimizing bidding strategy in electricity market based on graph convolutional neural network and deep reinforcement learning".
-It has been accepted by Applied Energy 2025.

 # Dependencies
 Python 3.7
 Pytorch 1.12